What are the Signs of Oligospermia?

 Environmental Exposures

-Environmental factors, including exposure to toxins like pesticides, heavy metals, or radiation, can affect sperm production.
-Individuals working in industries with potential exposure to such substances should take precautions and undergo regular health check-ups, especially if planning to conceive.
+Environmental factors, such as exposure to toxins like pesticides, heavy metals, or radiation, can impact sperm production.
+People working in fields with potential exposure to these substances should take precaution and have regular health check-ups, and do so if they are planning on conceiving.

 Age and Oligospermia